Te Whatu Ora: 2024–2025 leadership changes

+Issues and controversies

+Diversity and representation

-In mid August, Radio New Zealand reported that Health New Zealand lacked Asian members on the organisation's 51 leadership roles despite Asians making up 15% of New Zealand's population according to the 2018 New Zealand census.
+In mid August 2022, Radio New Zealand reported that Health New Zealand lacked Asian members on the organisation's 51 leadership roles despite Asians making up 15% of New Zealand's population according to the 2018 New Zealand census.
 Population and migration researcher Dr Francis Collins advocated legislation ensuring greater minority representation in leadership and decision-making.
 Asian medical professionals Doctor Carlos Lam and Vishal Niwi of the Asian Network criticised the lack of Asian representation and input within Health New Zealand's leadership.
 In response, Health NZ's chief executive Margie Apa claimed that the organisation was committed to diversity in its workforce but admitted they had not set targets for representation on the grounds that its employees and management were required to serve all communities equitably.

+In March 2024, The New Zealand Herald reported that a Health NZ manager had instructed a staff member to stop using the Māori language greetings in emails after two patients objected.
+The staff member disagreed and shared her story in a Reddit post.
+In response, Health NZ's chief people officer, Andrew Slater, described the manager's response as an overreaction.
+Former Health NZ chair Rob Campbell criticised the agency for its lack of "cultural leadership" and for failing to address racism.

+Weekly meetings

 In late August 2022, Health NZ was criticised by the opposition National Party's health spokesperson Shane Reti for abandoning the previous district health boards' practice of holding public monthly meetings.
 Health NZ has closed its meetings to the public and media, releasing only brief summaries of its board meetings.
 The organisation's chair Rob Campbell defended the decision to exclude the public and media from its initial board meetings on the grounds that they dealt with sensitive issues such as staff appointments and Cabinet decisions.
 Campbell and chief executive Margie Apa held half-an-hour media briefings following board meetings to discuss the contents of their meetings with the media.